AlixYehia/RISC-V-From-Single-Cycle-to-Pipelined-Implementation/README.md

 - Includes memory initialization for testing real instruction sequences

 ## Running the Project
-To simulate the project, use your preferred Verilog simulator (e.g., **ModelSim, Xilinx Vivado, or QuestaSim**).
+To simulate the project, use your preferred Verilog simulator (e.g., **ModelSim, Vivado, or QuestaSim**).

 To run the project you can use [run.do](run.do)